GVDSzar/awesome/README.md

 # Awesome Xar

-Xar is a set of modules for Cosmos and Fantom based DeFi written in  Golang.
+Xar is a set of modules for Cosmos, and Fantom based DeFi tools.
+Written in  Golang.

 ## Contributing